-Common shares issued - six months ended April 30, 2013
+Common shares issued - nine months ended July 31, 2013

-On February 19, 2013 the Company completed a non-brokered private placement in the amount of \$2,000,000.
+On February 19, 2013 the Company completed a non-brokered private placement for gross proceeds of \$2,000,000.
 The offering consisted of 10 million units sold at a price of \$0.20 per unit.
-Each unit consists of one common share and one common share purchase warrant, with each warrant entitling the holder thereto to purchase one common share of the Company for a period of 36 months from closing of the offering at a price of \$0.35 per share for the first 24 months and at a price of \$0.40 per share for the last 12 months.
+Each unit consists of one common share and one common share purchase warrant, with each warrant entitling the holder to purchase one common share of the Company for a period of 36 months from closing of the offering at a price of \$0.35 per share for the first 24 months and at a price of \$0.40 per share for the last 12 months.
 The warrants were ascribed a value of \$250,000 representing the difference between the issue price of the unit and the fair market value of the shares at that time received as part of the offering.

-Costs associated with the private placement totaled \$228,809 including a finder's commission of \$140,000 and the issue of 985,931 finder's warrants valued at \$60,240, which costs have been deducted from the gross proceeds.
+Costs associated with the private placement totaled \$228,383 including a finder's commission of \$140,000 and the issue of 985,931 finder's warrants valued at \$60,240, which costs have been deducted from the gross proceeds.